LucasionGS/Toxen/README.md

 ## Working on

 ## Completed from Todo List
+- New tag for music finished being added (Shows a green highlight on new files)
+- Lyrics Display (A file that you can put onto a song, and it will be parsed into lyrics, much like .srt files)
 - Session listen history (For "previous" button to remember what to go back to)
 - Highlight current song in menu
 - Allow more than just jpg files (Added support for png, autoconverts to jpg in folder if dropped in app)